A classic recipe that’s done just perfectly. Creamy, filling, cozy, and topped with all your favorites. (We like avocado, cilantro, and sour cream.)

 Instructions

 - Add broth, base, beans, and seasoning.
-Slowly pour in and whisk chicken broth into onion mixture.
+Slowly pour in and whisk chicken broth into the onion mixture.
 Add the chicken bouillon base and whisk to combine.
 Stir in chili powder, cumin, salt, pepper, coriander, garlic powder, and cayenne.
 Add the beans, green chilis, and salsa verde, and turn heat up to medium-high heat.
 Bring soup just to a boil.

 - Add corn, chicken, and lime.
 Lower heat to a simmer and add corn, chicken, and lime juice until the ingredients are warmed through, about 5-10 minutes.